kvelcich/Course_Equivalency/README.md

 * Only let admin to set up account

 ### Secondary
-* no refresh when deleting
+* No refresh when deleting
 * Add all SCU courses
 * Sort search results
-* make icon clickable
+* Make icon clickable
 * Ignore case for string comparison